CHOOSING YOUR AQUARIUM UV STERILIZER

 A UV Sterilizer is a germicidal filtration device that uses UV-C Sterilization to filter the water resulting in clarification, lower disease pathogens, and removal of oxidizers in the water column resulting in improved Redox in your aquarium or pond.

 - What can a True UV Sterilizer (Category A or B) do for my fish tank/ pond?

 A correctly installed and well designed TRUE level one or two capable UV Sterilizer can kill most suspended bacteria and many viruses in the water column, while not affecting bacterial colonies in filter media and substrate.

-As well a UV Sterilizer/Clarifier can clear green water in aquariums or ponds.
+As well a UV Sterilizer/Clarifier can clear green/cloudy water in aquariums or ponds.

 See this link for one source: UV Sterilizer/Clarifiers